Changed Block Tracking

 - VM disk restore

 Veeam Backup & Replication enables CBT by default.
 If necessary, you can disable it in job settings.

 In some situations, Veeam Backup & Replication cannot leverage VMware vSphere CBT, for example, if VMs run an earlier version of virtual hardware.
-If Veeam Backup & Replication cannot leverage VMware vSphere CBT, it fails over to Veeam’s proprietary filtering mechanism.
+If Veeam Backup & Replication cannot leverage VMware vSphere CBT, it fails over to the Veeam proprietary filtering mechanism.
 Instead of tracking changed blocks of data, Veeam Backup & Replication filters out unchanged data blocks.

 During VM processing, Veeam Backup & Replication consolidates virtual disk content, scans through the VM image and calculates a checksum for every data block.
 Checksums are stored as metadata to backup files next to VM data.
 When incremental backup is run, Veeam Backup & Replication opens all backup files in the chain of previous full and incremental backups, reads metadata from these files and compares it with checksums calculated for a VM in its current state.
-If a match is found (which means the block already exists in the backup), the corresponding block is filtered out.
+If a match is found (which means the block already exists in the backup), this block is filtered out.